When to seek care

 • You pee frequently and it stings when you pee.

-If periods stop early
+If symptoms start early

 Bring a short summary